 Legumes & Beans

-Beans are a starchy and complex form of a carbohydrate – similar to rice, bread, etc. However, they are very high in fiber and protein and thus, low in both glycemic index and load, despite being high in carbs.
+Beans are a starchy and complex form of carbohydrate – similar to rice, bread, etc. However, they are very high in fiber and protein and thus, low in both glycemic index and load, despite being high in carbs.

-Black beans and lentils are my favorite.
+Black beans and lentils are my favorites.

 There’s no sugar, so that’s another big benefit.
-And it’s slow digesting, so it’ll keep you full longer.
+And it’s slow-digesting, so it’ll keep you full longer.